wmvolckmann/wmvolckmann.github.io/research/multiport.md

 ### Professional Reviews ###
 First note that among the multiplatform games in the sample, there is no statistically significant trend upward or downward in Metacritic score at 95 percent confidence for any platform, although there is a minor upward trend for the PC ports at 90 percent confidence.[^2]

-The figure below illustrates how subtle any platform difference is, on average, over the last 20 years: both the trend lines and scatterplots are nearly indistinguishable between platforms.
+The figure below illustrates how subtle any platform difference is, on average, over the last 20 years: trendlines are all concentrated within a fairly small band between about 71 to 74; and scatterplots are nearly indistinguishable across platforms.
 MANOVA tests are consistent with the preceding intuition, being unable to differentiate between the three platforms based purely on Metascore or when also including quarterly or yearly times as predictors.[^3]

 ![Metascore Ports](multiport_metascores.png)